Shared Arctic Association

 Art.
 10 AUDITOR

 The general meeting of members elects the auditor for one fiscal year.
 Re-election is possible.
-The auditor examines the annual accounts and submits a report to the general meeting of members..
+The auditor examines the annual accounts and submits a report to the general meeting of members.

 Art.
 11 ADVISORY COUNCIL

-The board can appoint an advisory council to advise it on the fulfillment of its tasks.
+The board can appoint an advisory council to advise it on the fulfilment of its tasks.
 The members of the advisory council are also ordinary members of the association during their activity and pay a membership fee at their own discretion.
 The advisory council members work on a voluntary basis and are only entitled to reimbursement of expenses.

 Art.
 12 FISCAL YEAR